halmel0217/NYANKO_TYPING/README.md

 Environments under intel Corei5 for Windows is tested.

 # Note
-I will keep update and add the sentence.
+I will keep update and add the sentences.

 # Author
 * A.M